 The Company's overseas consolidated subsidiaries close their books on December 31, three months earlier than the Company and the domestic consolidated subsidiaries.
 The Company has consolidated these subsidiaries' financial statements as of their December 31 year-end because the difference between their fiscal year-end and that of the Company and the domestic consolidated subsidiaries was not more than three months.
-Significant transactions during the period between these subsidiaries' year-end are adjusted for on consolidation.
+Significant transactions during the period between these subsidiaries' year-end and the Company's year-end are adjusted for on consolidation.